These Hudson Valley Corn Mazes Are A-Maize-ing

 Do you have what it takes to make it through the farm labyrinths this fall?

 Photo courtesy of Barton Orchards

 That fall feeling is creeping into the Hudson Valley.
-Before you know it, the return of apple picking, farm fetes, and pumpkin spice everything will be here.
+Before you know it, talks of apple picking, farm fetes, and pumpkin spice will fill the air, mingling with scents of cinnamon and cider donuts.
 In honor of the impending return of autumn, we rounded up the region’s coolest, creepiest, can’t miss corn mazes in the region.
 As you hop from farm to farm over the course of the season, challenge yourself to navigate them all.

 The maze at Barton / Photos courtesy of Barton Orchards

 Barton isn’t just a farm; it’s a destination.
 In addition to pick-your-own produce and barnyard animals, the farm also boasts a corn maze that changes in pattern and theme each year (2019 is Tree Top Adventures in honor of Barton’s sky-high adventure center).
 After you make it through the challenging course, refuel with a cup of cider and a slice of pie at the bakery.
 For additional entertainment, check out the fun park, catch a concert with one of the visiting bands, and bring your pup to the dog park.
 Come Halloween season, dare your friends to a chilling stroll through the haunted house.

 The corn maze at DuBois Farms / Courtesy photo